gmlang/masterr/_posts/r/2015-06-07-how-to-visualize-the-distribution-of-a-continuous-variable-ezplot-part5.md

 ##  $ dist : num  2 10 4 22 16 10 18 26 34 17 ...
 {% endhighlight %}

 #### We'll plot dist first.
 The Q-Q plot shows that it isn't normally distributed.
-A normal variable would have all the blue dots form a line along the 45 degree line.
+A normal variable would have have most of the blue dots aligned linearly along the 45 degree diagonal line connecting the bottom left corner to the upper right corner.

 {% highlight r %}
-plt_dist(cars, "dist")
+f = plt_dist(cars)
+f("dist")
 {% endhighlight %}

 ![center](/../figs/2015-06-07-how-to-visualize-the-distribution-of-a-continuous-variable-ezplot-part5/unnamed-chunk-3-1.png)